KaMuZunai/Starbound-Server/README.md

 	easily allowing access for customization and having organized folders and files.

 ## How to Run?
-	Simply enter the "Bin" folder and run StarboundServer.bat and it will read all your config files then run the server in the way you configured it.
+	Simply enter the "Bin" folder and run StarboundServer.exe and it will read all your config files then run the server in the way you configured it.

 ## Configs